Glossary of Formal Languages and Compilation

 Tintāl

-The most common tāla (rhythmic cycle) in North Indian classical music: 16 beats in 4 groups of 4.
+The most common tāla (rhythmic cycle) of North Indian classical music: 16 beats in 4 groups of 4.

 Token

 Basic lexical unit (word, number, operator) recognized by a parser.
-Corresponds to the grammar’s terminals.
+Corresponds to the terminals of the grammar.

 → See B2